manudragon333/qdb/Angular.md

 2.0 to 4.0 has reduced it’s bundled file size by 60%.

+# why do you use typescript in Angular development

+# Whats is difference b/w TS and JS

+# Will TS execute in browser

+# How's TS compiled to JS

+# what are the production build files

+# can i use component in view without registering it in module

 # Advantages and dis-advantages of Angular

 # How to secure Angular application